In preparation for the twice-yearly parent-teacher conferences, you may find it helpful to review the following information and tips.

 Set Realistic Expectations:

-- If you have specific questions for any of your child’s teachers, come prepared with questions.
+- If you have specific questions for any of your student’s teachers, come prepared with questions.

 - If you have a bigger issue to discuss, this is not the time or place to do it, use your three minutes to schedule a time to meet with them for 15 minutes on another day.